 Yield - 5 pints

-Favors - Sweet caramel, toasted butter.
-Zero bitterness
+Favors - Sweet caramel, toasted butter, vanilla, toasted nut, no bitterness

 Mouth Feel - Top palate with a smooth creamy texture